giveffektivt/donation-platform/README.md

 ## FAQ

 - _How to test the payment gateway?_

+There is no way to test the payment gateway locally, but for a development environment:

+- For Quickpay, use [Quickpay test cards](https://learn.quickpay.net/tech-talk/appendixes/test/#test-data) and these transactions would automatically be treated as test transactions.
-  There is no way to test the payment gateway locally, but you can contact Scanpay and ask for a test account.
-Use 4111 1111 1111 1111 as the card number.
+- For Scanpay, you can ask them for a test account.
+Then use `4111 1111 1111 1111` as the card number.

 ## Credits